MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/custom-fields-mobile.md

 [!include [banner](../includes/banner.md)]

 This article provides common patterns for using extensions to implement custom fields.
-The following topics are covered:
+The following articles are covered:

 - The various data types that the custom field framework supports
 - How to show read-only or editable fields on timesheet entries, and save user-provided values back to the database